bytewired9/OSZsave/README.md

 - **Custom Headers**: Personalize your download process by adding custom headers.
 - **Ease of Use**: Simple step-by-step instructions guide you through the setup and download process.
 - **Lightweight**: OSZsave is designed to be user-friendly, lightweight, and efficient, making it accessible to players of all skill levels.
+- **Anti Ratelimit**: Avoiding the rate limit to download as many beatmaps as possible.
+- **Wide Range**: Unlike other tools, this program allows you to get every beatmap from a user's profile.
+- **Storage Efficient**: This tool ensures that it is only downloading new maps, saving you space and time.

 ### Why OSZsave?
 osu! is a fast-paced rhythm game with a vibrant community that continually creates new beatmaps.
 OSZsave provides a way to quickly and easily download these beatmaps, whether you're looking to experiment with new challenges or simply expand your collection.
 With its emphasis on user-friendliness and efficiency, OSZsave is a must-have tool for osu! enthusiasts.